owenthereal/jekyll_and_hyde/README.markdown

 	> cd my_slides
 	> jh generate my-first-slide

-The "--github" optional flag in "jh new" means setting up branching information for GitHub Pages.
+The "--github" optional flag is to set up a branch for GitHub Pages, details in <http://pages.github.com/>.

 ## Other tasks: